 , in mind.
 This climb, like the others on the Shield, is not to be taken lightly.
 The approach is complicated, especially the first time (even for the Sandias), and has definite 'do-not-fall' sections.
 It'll take couple hours to get to the base of the climb even if done correctly.

 There is some good climbing on this route, but about half of the pitches are not great with more loose blocks compared to the other classic Sandia climbs at the same grades on other formations.
-Strong climbers have had accidents on this climb.
-Still, because of its length and position, this climb is not to be postponed.
+Its length and position make up for that.

 Start behind the boulder in the aspens.
 Pitch 1: